 The consequences of meeting the challenge proposed by AMBER are potentially enormous.
 Meeting the proposed goals will build knowledge based on empirical data and provide a benchmark for implementing similar valuations for other ecosystems, while providing an alternative source of wealth through the promotion of adaptive management of instream structures.
-Likewise, high societal-impact will be achieved through specific training and education components considered in AMBER, as well as through the engagement of citizens through an innovative citizen science programme.
+Likewise, high societal impact

 Furthermore, the external communication of the AMBER is aimed at creating awareness amongst the public about the value and importance of river ecosystems.
-Because of this heightened awareness, targeted people in the EU will likely care more about their rivers, feel more involved with their rivers and are more likely to get involved in future projects related to rivers and river management.

-The policy briefings developed during the AMBER project, along with the consultation of the primary policy stakeholders (WFD working groups and the DG Environment of the European Commission) during stakeholder workshop or meetings, will ensure the results from the AMBER project are integrated into relevant policy, maximising the impact of the AMBER project on the field of policy.
+Because of this heightened awareness targeted people in the EU will likely care more about their rivers, feel more involved with their rivers and are more likely to get involved in future projects related to rivers and river management.
+The policy briefings developed during the AMBER project, along with the consultation of the primary policy stakeholders (WFD working groups and the DG Environment of the European Commission) during stakeholder workshop or meetings will ensure the results from the AMBER project are integrated into relevant policy, maximising the impact of the AMBER project on the field of policy.

-The decision support tools developed during the AMBER project are intended to support practitioners the field of barrier management and barrier planning with implemention of adaptive barrier management.
-This will result in more barriers being adjusted to ensure mitigation of negative effects on river ecosystems, the removal of outdated or unused barriers and hopefully, the protection of pristine sections of rivers from new hydropower initiatives.
+The decision support tools developed during the AMBER project are intended to support practitioners the field of barrier management and barrier planning with implementing adaptive barrier management.
+This will result in more barriers being adjusted to ensure mitigation of negative effects on river ecosystems, the removal of outdated or unused barriers and hopefully the protection of pristine sections of rivers from new hydropower initiatives.